 It is, therefore, essential to evaluate the engine mechanical condition and management system BEFORE condemning the oxygen sensor.
 All numerical readings quoted in this help topic are typical and not applicable to all engine types.

-Before taking any measurements taken with the PicoScope, we need to measure the resistance values of the calibration resistor circuit and the oxygen sensor heating element.
+Before taking any measurements with the PicoScope, you need to measure the resistance values of the calibration resistor circuit and the oxygen sensor heating element.
 Should either of these measurements differ from the specified value, please see the Troubleshooting section at the end of this technical note.

 Value obtained: Approximately 3.5 Ω @20 °C.